×

 Treatment for abnormal posturing depends on the underlying cause and severity of the neurological damage.
 Immediate medical intervention is crucial to prevent further brain injury.
 Initial management often includes stabilizing the patient's airway, breathing, and circulation.
 Advanced imaging, such as a CT scan or MRI, may be used to identify the cause of brain injury.
 Treatment may involve reducing intracranial pressure, using medications like diuretics, corticosteroids, or surgical intervention to relieve pressure or remove a hematoma.
 If the posturing is due to a reversible condition, addressing the underlying metabolic or infectious cause is critical.
 Rehabilitation, including physical therapy and occupational therapy, may be necessary for patients who survive with significant neurological deficits to regain function and improve their quality of life.

-- Palliative Medicine in Port colborne
+- Humanitarian Emergency Medical Expert in Port colborne

-- Cardiothoracic Anesthesiologist in Port colborne
+- Hyperbaric Oxygen Therapy Specialist in Port colborne

-- Colorectal Oncologist in Port colborne
+- Menopausal And Geriatric Gynecology in Port colborne

 - Urogynecology in Port colborne